swissmanu/primus-responder/README.md

 # Primus Responder

-Client and server plugin that adds a request/response cycle to (Primus)[https://github.com/3rd-Eden/primus] if needed.
+Client and server plugin that adds a request/response cycle to [Primus](https://github.com/3rd-Eden/primus).

 ## Installation